leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0013-procedural-murals.md

 ### Procedural Murals

 This may look simpler than the others.
-It was not
+It was not.

 Tomorrow I'm probably going to continue on this project, see if I can: